Professor Melinda Milligan

 Sociology of the Built Environment, Historic Preservation, Community and Urban Sociology, Emotions, Organizations, Symbolic Interaction, Social Psychology, Qualitative Research Methods

-In addition, Dr. Milligan is active in several professional organizations, including the American Sociological Association’s Community and Urban Sociology Section (including service on the City & Community Editorial Board) and in the Society for the Study of Symbolic Interaction.
-She is currently Vice President of the Society for the Study of Symbolic Interaction.
+In addition, Dr. Milligan is active in several professional organizations, among them the American Sociological Association’s Community and Urban Sociology Section (including past service on the City & Community Editorial Board), Pacific Sociological Association (including past service on the Sociological Perspectives Editorial Board), and the Society for the Study of Symbolic Interaction (including past service as Vice President).

-- SOCI 498: Senior Seminar: Sociology of the Built Environment
+- SOCI 498: Senior Seminar: Public Life and Public Space

 - Milligan, Melinda J. 2007.
 “Buildings as History: The Place of Collective Memory in the Study of Historic Preservation.”
 Symbolic Interaction 30(1): 105-123.